Palibrix/Bavovniatko/README.md

 10. As a `User`, I can view any Drone, so that I could filter public and private and see warnings if viewed Drone is not official

 ----
-## Administrator
+## `Administrator`
-1. As an `Administrator`, I can do everything User does
+1. As an `Administrator`, I can do everything `User` does
+2. As an `Administrator`, I can use Django admin website do manage database
-2. As an `Administrator`, I can update any part, that is I can make part public
+3. As an `Administrator`, I can update any part, that is I can make part public
-3. As an `Administrator`, I can delete any part
+4. As an `Administrator`, I can delete any part
-4. As an `Administrator`, I can update any drone, that is I can make drone public
+5. As an `Administrator`, I can update any drone, that is I can make drone public
-5. As an `Administrator`, I can delete any drone
+6. As an `Administrator`, I can delete any drone
-6. As an `Administrator`, I can update any user
+7. As an `Administrator`, I can update any user
-7. As an `Administrator`, I can delete any user
+8. As an `Administrator`, I can delete any user

 </details>